dqops/dqo/docs/checks/Column/strings/string-null-placeholder-percent.md

 ## **daily string null placeholder percent**

 **Check description**
 Verifies that the percentage of null placeholders in a column does not exceed the maximum accepted percentage.
-Stores the most recent row count for each day when the data quality check was evaluated.
+Stores the most recent captured value for each day when the data quality check was evaluated.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|